ldbc/ldbc_snb_interactive_v1_impls/cypher/load-scripts/README.md

 export POSTFIX=_0_0.csv
 ```

-### Duplicate ids and fix labels
+### Preprocessing

-CSV files require a bit of preprocessing.
+The CSV files require a bit of preprocessing:

+* replace headers with Neo4j-compatible ones
+* replace labels (e.g. change `city` to `City`)
+* convert date and datetime formats

+The following script takes care of those steps:

 ```bash
 ./convert-csvs.sh
 ```

-### Neo4j: delete your database and load the SNB CSVs
+### Delete your database and load the SNB CSVs

 Be careful -- this deletes all data in your database.